17 Unique Strengths That Give Introverts the Upper Hand

 Unsplash

 Introverts know how to conserve and direct their energy effectively.
 They’re not constantly expending energy on social interactions, allowing them to channel it into productive tasks.
-This energy management can lead to high productivity and sustained performance over long periods.
+Knowing how to manage their energy effectively can lead to high productivity and sustained performance over long periods.

 16. They’re trustworthy confidants.